Anything In Anything: Tunnel brokers

 This problem can be solved by tunneling the IPv6 packets over either User Datagram Protocol (UDP), Transmission Control Protocol (TCP) or the Stream Control Transmission Protocol (SCTP).
 Taking into consideration that multiple separate endpoints could be behind the same NAT or that the public endpoint receives a new IP address, there is a need to identify the endpoint that certain packets are coming from and endpoints need to be able to change e.g. source addresses of the transporting protocol on the fly while still being identifiable as the same endpoint.
-The protocol described in this document is independent of the transport and payload's protocol.
+AYIYA is independent of the transport and payload's protocol.
 An example is IPv6-in-UDP-in-IPv4, which is a typical setup that can be used by IPv6 tunnel brokers.

 Mobility

-AYIYA may be used to provision mobile hosts by tunneling traffic from the Home Address to the Home Agent over an underlying network.
+AYIYA may be used to provision mobile hosts by tunneling traffic from the home address to the home agent over an underlying network.
 Any remote host that the mobile host communicates with does not need AYIYA support.
-When the remote host does support AYIYA, it could also directly set up a tunnel with the mobile host establishing a direct tunnel.
-The remote host can determine whether a host supports AYIYA by querying for Domain Name System records and use a public/private key algorithm to authenticate the packets.
+When the remote host does support AYIYA, it could also directly set up a tunnel with the mobile host.
+The remote host can determine whether a host supports AYIYA by querying for Domain Name System records and use public-key cryptography to authenticate the packets.